ka215/cdbt/readme.txt

 == Frequently Asked Questions ==

+= Does this plugin create table on direct mysql? =

+Yes, can create tables in a MySQL database and manage that's tables while use this plugin.
+However, in the current version plugin can connect to only a MySQL database was installed of WordPress, yet.
+In other words, it can connect only a MySQL database connection settings are defined in "wp-config.php".

+= Is there any limit of the scope of the table? =

+You need a table that is managed by the plug-in is an "ID" is the primary key.
+The column that contains the update date and registration date of the line will also be necessary.
+Column These keys are added automatically when you create a table.

-= A question that someone might have =
+= Can put table that have 100,000 or more rows? =

-An answer to that question.
+There is no particular restriction on the amount of data that is stored in a table.
+Processing performance on a table with a large number of rows will depend on the structure such as a table or database server.

 == Screenshots ==

-1. You can see the short code and schema information of the table that was created in the dashboard.
+1. You can see the usable shortcodes and information of table schema that was created in the dashboard.
 2. You can control the common actions of this plugin in the setting general options.
 3. You can create a new table in the database at will from the management console.
 4. You can be created design structure of the table in visually using a GUI tool called table creator.